 If you believe that your current grade of membership is incorrect, please send a completed membership application form and tick the box for "transfer".
 Alternatively, a letter, fax or e-mail can be sent to SANIRE stating your case.
 If you are seeking an upgrade in membership, i.e. from Associate to Member or from Member to Fellow, it is advisable to attach a current C.V. outlining your qualifications and experience.

-Remember, SANIRE is the national voice of rock engineering in South Africa.
+Remember, SANIRE is the national voice of Rock Engineering in South Africa.
 It is vital that we set our own standards and maintain them.
 Any queries on membership can be directed to the SANIRE secretary.

 DEFINITION AND DIVERSITY